 Of course, if you're looking for tools to help teamwork cohesion, you could always go with the app called Teamwork Projects.

-Like with Basecamp, there are numerous pricing tiers to help businesses develop the most effective solution tailored to their needs.
+Like Basecamp, there are numerous pricing tiers to help businesses develop the most effective solution tailored to their needs.

 With Teamwork, you get all of the project management staples, like Gantt charts and billing, with the bonus of collaboration tools and file sharing.
 Whichever tools you decide to use, make sure it's the right fit for your company.